Market Readiness Assistance Grant (MRA Grant) – Globalisation

 • Have a Group Annual Sales Turnover of not more than S$100 million or a group employment size of not more than 200 employees

-When can companies apply for the MRA Grant?
+When Can Companies Apply for the MRA Grant?

-How to apply for the MRA Grant?
+How to Apply for the MRA Grant?

 Applying for the MRA Grant is a streamlined procedure that conveniently allows completion online.